-Figure 7 • M2S090S-EVAL-KIT Board
+Figure 7 • SmartFusion2 Security Evaluation Kit (M2S-EVAL-KIT) Board

 - 5. Invoke the SoftConsole Integrated Design Environment (IDE) from the Libero SoC software project and launch the debugger. - 6.
 Start a HyperTerminal session with 57600 baud rate, 8 data bits, 1 stop bit, no parity, and no flow control.
-If the computer does not have the HyperTerminal program, any free serial terminal emulation program such as PuTTY or Tera Term can be used.
-Refer to Configuring Serial Terminal Emulation Programs Tutorial for configuring HyperTerminal, TeraTerm, or PuTTY.
+Use other serial terminal emulation programs such as PuTTY or Tera Term if HyperTerminal is not available.
+Refer to the Configuring Serial Terminal Emulation Programs Tutorial for configuring HyperTerminal, Tera Term, or PuTTY.